digital-asset/daml-cheat-sheet/_includes/en/Scripts.md

 Scripts are compiled like usual Daml code to a `dar` package with the `daml build` command.

 | -------------------- | ----------------------------------------------------- |
-| Running a script | `daml script --dar example-0.0.1.dar --script-name ScriptExample:test --ledger-host localhost --ledger-port 6865`
+| Running a script | `daml script --dar example-0.0.1.dar --script-name ModuleName:scriptFunction --ledger-host localhost --ledger-port 6865`
 | Running a script with initial arguments given | `daml script --dar example-0.0.1.dar --input-file arguments_in_damllf_json.json --script-name ScriptExample:test --ledger-host localhost --ledger-port 6865` |
 | Allocating a party on the ledger | `alice <- allocateParty "Alice"` |
 | List all known parties on the ledger | `parties <- listKnownParties` |